Recol/DLSS-Updater/README.md

 ## Future Features

 - Support for additional launchers.
-- Potential support for updating the DLSS frame generation DLL.
+- Support for updating the DLSS Frame Generation and Ray Reconstruction DLL.
-- Possible other game inclusion.
+- Possible other game launcher inclusion.
+- A GUI?
 - Insert xyz feature that wants to be requested.

 ## Release Notes